lumic/scs/README.md

 SCS - TCP Server/Client Communication and RMI Framework
 ======================================================================

+### Latest changes
+- Added support for SSL
+- Added support for binding to IP address from server

 ### What is SCS?

 - It is well documented open source server/client framework.